SDU-eScience/Type3-Docs/src/software/modules.rst

 Access modules
 --------------

-Most software packages available on the Type 3 system can be found as a module.
+Most software packages available on the system can be found as a module.
 To see a list of available software run the command:

 .. code-block:: console